elegant-scipy/elegant-scipy/markdown/ch1.markdown

 techniques that allow us to write powerful, elegant code to manipulate our data.

 First, let's get our heads around the the ndarray.
-These arrays must be homogeneous; all items in an array must be the same type.
+These arrays must be homogeneous: all items in an array must be the same type.
 In our case we will need to store integers.
 Ndarrays are called N-dimensional because they can have any number of dimensions.
 A 1-dimensional array is roughly equivalent to a Python list: